More articles

 By Sarah

-As leaders and company owners we spend quite a lot of time measuring things like gross revenues, margins and operating costs, or costs of sales.
+As leaders and company owners we spend so much time measuring things like gross revenues, margins and operating costs.
 But are we measuring the right things?
-We try to encourage clients to think wider than this, and frankly at KISS I think we need to try harder ourselves sometimes.
+We encourage clients to think wider than this, and at KISS I think we need to try harder ourselves sometimes.

 Are we measuring the right things?

-As a country, economic growth seems to be the holy grail usually meaning growth in Gross Domestic Product – but even Simon Kuznets, the distinguished economist who defined the modern GDP for the US government in the 1930s warned ‘the welfare of a nation can scarcely be inferred from a measurement of national income’.
+As a country, economic growth has been long established as the holy grail usually meaning growth in Gross Domestic Product (GDP).
+We still live an age when we’re glued to the latest economic forecasts, in hopes of a more buoyant market or signs of recovery economically.
+Simon Kuznets, the distinguished economist who defined the modern GDP for the US government in the 1930s warned ‘the welfare of a nation can scarcely be inferred from a measurement of national income’.
 Indeed, fellow Nobel prizewinner Joseph Stiglitz suggested we should focus more on wellbeing and sustainability as more accurate measures of a nation’s progress.
+And yet, GDP captures headlines and has a chokehold on our sense of recovery more than ever before.

-Bhutan led the way in this in 2008 with a ‘National happiness index’, the UK has attempted some measurements but countries like New Zealand have gone further, defining ‘improving mental health’ as one of the five top priorities for spending.
-It seems to me that the goalposts for society, and any business, need to be more clearly defined in this way and the result should be not just greater happiness but also profit growth.
+Bhutan led the way in trying to move away from this in 2008 with a ‘National happiness index’ – recording an upward trend in the happiness of their nation since 2010.
+The UK has attempted measurements benchmarking and tracking happiness, but countries like New Zealand have gone further, defining ‘improving mental health’ as one of the five top priorities for spending since 2019.
+It seems to me that the goalposts for society, and any business, need to be more clearly defined in this way and the result should be not just profit growth, but also happiness.
+Of course, the two are inextricably linked in many ways – as many studies have attempted to quantify at what point does happiness stop increasing in line with wage growth.

-This got me thinking about both happiness, and our processes.
-As part of working with you we wouldn’t just ask about your growth target figures, we’d look at the ‘pain’ your service helps customers with and the ‘jobs’ your product does for them (result: happiness!
+It has got me thinking about happiness, and our processes.
+As part of working with businesses we don’t just ask about growth target and revenue figures, we’d look at the ‘pain’ their service helps customers with and the ‘jobs’ their ‘product’ does for target audience (result: happiness!
 Or at least satisfaction…).
-We also often look to understand what could be called ‘happiness indicators’: what are your most effective customer retention strategies?
-Which customers are happy to recommend you, how do they currently do that, and who might be used as influencers, advocates or case studies?
+We often look to understand what could be called ‘happiness indicators’: what are the most effective customer retention strategies?
+Which customers keep coming back, are happy to recommend you, how do they currently do that, and who might be used as influencers, advocates or case studies?

 You may be interested in